 Similar colors and tones can create harmony and flow throughout your home.
 Pair your small room with matching shades and tones to expand your space.
 For instance, you can match cream curtains with white bedding and off-white artwork for continuity.

 Despite your efforts to make a small room feel spacious, it might still seem claustrophobic.
 Break free from that “closed-in” feeling using dark paint options.
 Here are some small room paint ideas.

 Dark or Navy Blue

-We typically see this color as an accent in cabins on everything from dining sets to headboards.
-However, incorporating forest green paint into small space decorating alongside light wood tones, white, or pastels make the color pop.
+We typically see this color as an accent on everything from dining sets to headboards.
+However, incorporating forest green paint into small spaces decorated alongside light wood tones, white or pastels makes the color pop.

-Adding muted purple to a small space highlights the brown undertones of the color.
-In doing so, the paint creates a warm and sophisticated feel without feeling overdone or “in your face” if you use it in a room with additional square footage.
+Adding a subdued shade of purple to a small space highlights the color’s brown undertones.
+The paint creates a warm and sophisticated feel without feeling overdone if you use it in a room with additional square footage.